thetransformerr/beagle-sonic/method_1-PRUDAQ and PWM/readme.md

-An example to use the PWM class on a PWM pin -- See pages 232-233 in the book Exploring BeagleBone by Derek Molloy

 Before using this code, we have to set up some requirements that are listed below:

 1).you'll have to disable HDMI to free up some pins needed by PRUDAQ.SSH in and carefully edit /boot/uboot/uEnv.txt as root to uncomment this line, then reboot: